 South Africans are extremely passionate about sports.

-While many different sports are played in South Africa, this post will focus on what are known as “The Big Three” – soccer (football), rugby and cricket.
+While many different sports are played in South Africa, this post will focus on what is known as “The Big Three” – football (soccer), rugby, and cricket.

 Disclosure: This post contains affiliate links.
 If you click through and make a purchase, we receive a small commission at no extra charge to you.

 Also known as soccer, football is the most popular team sport in South Africa.

 The events are a lively atmosphere – with the sounds of the vuvuzela (a plastic horn), homemade instruments, and singing.